-With respect to the 20 tax treaties that do not contain a filing period for MAP requests and for the four treaties that refer to the domestic time limits as a filing period, Brazil reported that the filing period would be of five years, starting as from the first notification to the taxpayer of the actions taken by one or both of the Contracting States resulting in taxation not in accordance with the tax treaty.
-Brazil clarified that the rule does not distinguish whether the notification of the action not in accordance with the tax treaty occurred in Brazil or in the other Contracting State.
+With respect to the 19 tax treaties that do not contain a filing period for MAP requests and for the four treaties that refer to time limits under domestic law as a filing period, Brazil reported that the filing period would be of five years, starting from the first notification to the taxpayer of the actions taken by one or both of the Contracting States resulting in taxation not in accordance with the tax treaty.
+Brazil clarified that the rule does not distinguish whether the notification of the action not in accordance with the tax treaty occurred in Brazil or in the treaty partner jurisdiction.
 This is further clarified in section 3 of Brazil's MAP guidance.